Coaching Passive/Aggressive staff

 You can buy the coaching script in our "Coach Talk for Managers" e-book or listen to an expert interview on this subject at our site.

-Have a question for Juliette?
-Ask or leave a comment below!
+Have a question for Juliette or want to leave a comment?
+Click here.